image of READY prompt

 ... for running the The Unofficial WANG VS Information Center, keeping me in mind, and sending me leads.

 ... for encouragement and sending me a matrix operations manual when I had no docs to keep me warm at night.
-Merle is associated with the Rhode Island Computer Museum, where the have quite a few interesting machines, including a Wang or three.
+Merle is associated with the Rhode Island Computer Museum, where the have quite a few interesting machines, including about a dozen Wang models.

 ... for surprising me by sending me a Wang-2 BASIC manual.
 It was interesting to see what Wang BASIC morphed into after I stopped using it.